Hip thrusts continue gaining popularity in gyms around the country — and with good reason. The hip thrust and its variations are great for:

 They train the quads and hamstrings as well, but to a much lesser degree, making them especially useful for women who want to increase the size of their glutes without significantly altering the size of their legs.

 That said, there are a number of reasons why women shy away from performing hip thrusts in the gym:

-While there’s not much we can do to help you get over feeling awkward or shy about performing hip thrusts in a crowded gym (besides encouraging you to wear headphones, and zone out!) we can help you perform the correctly, get in the right position, and hopefully eliminate any extra stress you feel on your lower back or hips during the movement.
+While there's not much we can do to help you get over feeling awkward or shy about performing hip thrusts in a crowded gym (besides encouraging you to wear headphones and zone out!) we can help you perform them correctly, get in the right position, and hopefully eliminate any extra stress you feel on your lower back or hips during the movement.

 Before I dive into how to perform a proper weighted hip thrust, I'd be remiss not to make sure that you know how to perform a bodyweight hip thrust first (also known as a Back-Elevated Glute Bridge).
 You can see a demo at 2:28 in the video above.

 This movement is exactly the same as the Glute Bridge, except that your back is elevated, which will increase your range of motion and prepare you for a weighted hip thrust.

 Tip: Make sure your neck stays neutral or you tuck your chin as you lift yourself off the floor.
 Don’t let your head drop back.

 You can do this same exercise with a single leg.
 Just lift one foot off the floor, and complete the same hip thrust motion.
 If you struggle doing this with good form, here's a simple trick that may help: do a normal hip thrust with your feet narrow, and once you get to the top, lift one foot off the ground, and do your single-leg hip thrusts from there.
 This will help you start the exercise with a nice, square pelvis.

 If you want to add some weight to the hip thrust, but you're not ready to put a heavy bar across your hips, the Hip Thrust with Chains is a great progression toward that.